klepas/fuckyouimaplatypus-site/index.md

 	: Hosted by Silvio
 : iOS Funstuff
 	: Hosted by mg
-: Lessons Learned from CTFs
+: CTFs 102
-	: Want to get those sweet, sweet flags in CTFs?
-	: Have your IDA Pro ready, but not sure where to stick it?
+	: Want to get into CTFs, but don't know where to start?
+Have your IDA Pro ready, but not sure where to stick it?
-	: Can't be bothered trawling through tons of disassembly and just want to know where to put your breakpoint?
+  : This workshop covers a few techniques to get cheap and easy points in CTFs, as well as touching on the practical use of angr
-	: Hosted by ctfkris
+	: Hosted by ctfkris + lin_s
 : Managing to find browser bugs
 	: When faced with a challenge Paul Theriault, BSCE, PCI DSS(ex), doesn't back down, he does what all good Managers do: delegate.
 	: Today's problem: find faults in browser Web API code.
 Using a unique 'git clone'-based approach, we will learn how to leverage the hard work of the Firefox fuzzing team to identify software faults.